vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/14_gayA.md

 [Vol.

 and at Kandy in Ceylon a pippala tree is even now shown as that transplanted tree or the successor of that branch.
-The Gayāśīrsa 1510 is a set of rocky hills such as Gayāśīrsa, Munda prstha, Prabhāsa, Grdhrakūta, Nāgaküța, ranging over one krośa (about two miles).
+The Gayāśīrsa 1510 is a set of rocky hills such as Gayāśīrsa, Munda prstha, Prabhāsa, Grdhrakūta, Nāgakūța, ranging over one krośa (about two miles).

 It has been already stated above (p.
 666) that the rites at the Akṣayavata are the last in the pilgrimage to Gayā.
 The Gayā wal priest binds the thumbs or hands of the pilgrim with a garland of flowers and receives his fees.
 He gives sweetmeats to the pilgrim as prasāda, applies tilaka to the pilgrim's forehead, . touches the pilgrim on his back, pronounces the word 'suphala' (the pilgrimage has been fruitful or successful), declares that the pilgrim's ancestors have gone to heaven and blesses the pilgrim.
 It must be noted that there is a special class of priests called Dhāmin, who alone (and not the ordinary Gayāwals) have the right of officiating at five vedis viz. at Pretasila, Rāmaśilā, Rāmakunda, Brahmakunda and Kākabali, that are situated on or about the two hills Rāmaśila and Pretaśilā (vide Bengal District Gazetteers, vol. 12 for Gayā p.
 66).
 They are regarded as inferior in status to the regular Gayāwals.